roelofjan-elsinga/portfolio/resources/content/collections/content_blocks/site_techniques.md

 ---
 ## Are you wondering how I built this website?

-Have a look at <a href="/how-i-built-this-website" class="text-white">"The techniques I used to build this website"</a> and I'll explain exactly what I've used to put this website together.
+Have a look at <a href="/how-i-built-this-website" class="text-white underline">"The techniques I used to build this website"</a> and I'll explain exactly what I've used to put this website together.